Developments in African Arbitration

 Opportunities and challenges

 Arbitration is now firmly entrenched as a viable alternative to the courts in many jurisdictions across Africa.
 The developments seen in recent years have helped establish more reliable and consistent practices and procedures.
-There is, however, more work to be done.
-There are still relatively few international arbitration cases heard on African soil (in 2014, only eight ICC arbitration cases were heard in African countries),58 and the number of African arbitrators appointed on international cases remains woefully small.
+There is, however, still more work to be done.
+While progress has been made, there are still too few international arbitration cases heard on African soil (in 2016, only six ICC arbitration cases were heard in African countries),80 and the number of African arbitrators appointed on international cases remains woefully small.
+The ‘delocalisation’ of African-related arbitration proceedings, to paraphrase Judge Yusuf’s words during his intervention at the ICCA conference,81 is doubly damaging to Africa, as it prevents arbitration from contributing to the rule of law and impedes the growth of arbitration in African countries.

 In order to cement the progress made to date, three key evolutions are needed.
-The first is the modernisation of domestic arbitration laws, which is one of the factors influencing the choice of an arbitral seat.59 The second is that local judges and lawyers must acquire deeper knowledge of arbitration.
+The first is the modernisation of domestic arbitration laws, which is one of the key factors influencing a party’s choice of the arbitral seat.82 The second is that local judges and lawyers must acquire deeper knowledge of arbitration.
 The third is to ensure that states, and government lawyers in particular, are fully aware of the upsides – as well as the downsides – of arbitration as an effective means of dispute resolution.

-This capacity building is being carried out across Africa and led, in large part, by non-profit organisations such as Africa International Legal Awareness (AILA) and the African Legal Support Facility (ALSF).
-Capacity building is also being implemented through international cooperation agreements, such as the one concluded between the Permanent Court of Arbitration (PCA) and the African Union.
-These cooperation agreements aim to assist with the development of arbitral infrastructure and engagement of the regional arbitration community by participating in educational outreach and training programmes throughout the continent.60
+This capacity building is being carried out across Africa and is led, in large part, by non-profit organisations such as Africa International Legal Awareness and the African Legal Support Facility.
+Capacity building is also being implemented through international cooperation agreements, such as those concluded by the PCA, by African arbitral institutions and by international law firms.83

 Although to date international corporates may have been reluctant to have their disputes heard in Africa, arbitration in Africa now finds itself at a tipping point.
 With increased attention on the continent’s arbitral centres, improved legislative frameworks underpinning international commercial and investment arbitration, and better resourcing and training, Africa can secure for itself a place on the global arbitration map.